 It sure is, your skin is a fluid dynamic organ of shifting conditions.

-And there are a multitude of triggers behind skin sensitivity, which is influenced by diet, stress, environment and lifestyle factors.
+And there are a multitude of triggers behind skin sensitivity, which is influenced by diet, stress, environment, pollution and lifestyle factors.

 Treating an array of different conditions, does make a sensitive skin tricky to treat.